slabua/AugmentedBCIFramework/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Note:
+The graphic icons used in the Main interface, Baseline Acquisition interface, and the Game Session controller are provided through [The Noun Project](https://thenounproject.com/), by (in alphabetical order) [comkro](https://thenounproject.com/comkro/), [daouna](https://thenounproject.com/daouna/), [petervandriel](https://thenounproject.com/petervandriel/) and [rose-alice-design](https://thenounproject.com/rose-alice-design/).

 ## Screenshots

 ### BCI Framework main interface